TownLeak/binary-mlm-pro/readme.txt

 == Description ==

 The plugin enables you to run a full blown Binary MLM Network inside of Wordpress.

+New Features in v2.5

+1. Optional User Registration using ePin
+2. Generate ePins (Regular and Free)
+3. ePin Report (Used and UnUsed ePins)
+4. Export ePins to CSV

 New Features in v2.0